emqx/blog/en/202109/mqtt-js-tutorial.md

 ### Install MQTT.js using CDN

-In the browser, we can also use CDN to import MQTT.js.
+In the **browser**, we can also use CDN to import MQTT.js.
 The bundle package of MQTT.js is managed by [http://unpkg.com](http://unpkg.com/), and we can directly add [unpkg.com/mqtt/dist/mqtt.min.js](https://unpkg.com/mqtt/dist/mqtt.min.js) to use it.

 ```html
 <script src="https://unpkg.com/mqtt/dist/mqtt.min.js"></script>